 Decisions taken on planning applications must be made in accordance with the Local Plan and/or the Neighbourhood Plan unless there are material considerations to indicate otherwise.
-This includes taking into account national planning guidance or site specific matters relevant to the case
+This includes taking into account national planning guidance or site specific matters relevant to the case.

-The planning application process at Suffolk Coastal District Council from pre-application discussion to determination and when you can get involved is shown diagrammatically on the following page.
+The planning application process at Waveney District Council from preapplication discussion to determination and when you can get involved is shown on the following page.